jyotirmayzamre/svd-image-compression/README.md

 # SVD Image Compression

 A web-based application for compressing images using Singular Value Decomposition (SVD) with a modern frontend interface (using Web Assembly and web workers) and high-performance backend processing.
-This project was done by me and Anurav Singh for the course Numerical Algorithms and Optimization.
+This project was done for the course Numerical Algorithms and Optimization.

 ## Overview